Isaiah Stanback: College career

-Following high school, Stanback attended the University of Washington.
+Following high school, Stanback accepted a football scholarship from the University of Washington.

-Redshirt freshman (2002)
+Redshirt freshman season

 In 2002, Stanback was redshirted for the season.
 During the 2003 spring game he went 4-of-9 for 82 yards and a touchdown.

-Freshman (2003)
+Freshman season

 In 2003, Stanback played in 11 games, mostly as a wide receiver.
 He also returned kicks and practiced with the quarterbacks.
 He was 2-for-2 passing during the season.
 Stanback's quarterback duties were limited to late-game situations versus Indiana and Idaho.
 On the season Stanback caught ten passes for 143 yards, leading the team with a 14.3 average per reception.
 He had four catches for 82 yards vs. Arizona, including a career-long 41-yarder.
 He also rushed for a total of 25 yards from the quarterback position.
 He also returned eight kickoffs, averaging 16.6 yards per return.
 He returned seven kickoffs against California, tying the school single-game record for returns in a game.

-Sophomore (2004)
+Sophomore season

-In 2004, Stanback played in five games at quarterback.
-He played against Fresno State, Oregon State, USC, Arizona and Washington State.
-He was second among quarterbacks with 389 passing yards.
-He was 11-of-29 for 219 yards, two touchdowns and one interception in just three quarters of action against Oregon State, also leading the team with 51 yards rushing.
-He averaged 19.9 yards per completion against Oregon State ranks fifth in school history.
+In 2004, in the seventh game against number one ranked USC, he became just the second African-American to start at quarterback for the University of Washington (Warren Moon was the first one).
+He played in five games at quarterback against Fresno State, Oregon State, USC, Arizona and Washington State.

+He was second on the team behind Casey Paus with 389 passing yards.
 He scored his first career rushing touchdown in the season opener against Fresno State.
+He registered 11-of-29 for 219 yards, two touchdowns and one interception in just three quarters of action against Oregon State, also leading the team with 51 yards rushing.
+He averaged 19.9 yards per completion against Oregon State (fifth in school history).

-He also started his first game at USC.
-Stanback finished the year on a high note, coming off the bench to complete five of eight passes for 100 yards against Washington State.
-He had a 42-yard pass vs. Washington State and connected with Craig Chambers for a 39-yard scoring play.
-He also ran for one touchdown in Apple Cup appearance.
-Stanback ran track during the winter 2004, qualifying for the indoor conference championships in the 60-meter dash.
+He finished the year on a high note, coming off the bench to complete five of eight passes for 100 yards in the Apple Cup against Washington State, including connecting with Craig Chambers for a 39-yard scoring play and rushing for one touchdown.

+He ran track during the winter of 2004, qualifying for the indoor conference championships in the 60-meter dash.